-The Rockfax grade tables offer a flexible and accurate comparison from the main world grading system to the unique British Trad Grade.
-There is also a bouldering grade table.
+The Rockfax grade tables offer a flexible and accurate comparison from the main world grading systems to the unique British Trad Grade and UK Tech Grade.

 Free Use for Poster Printing

 Please download the hi-res PDF versions of these tables if you wish to get these printed into posters to use at your climbing wall.

 Download UK Trad Grade Conversion Table PDF – Compare UK trad grades with the main international grading systems.

 Download Bouldering Grade PDF – Comparison between Font, V and UK tech grades.

 We recommend Instantprint where an A1 poster costs around £16 (+VAT and delivery).

 The grades in the tables are assigned a colour code which spans the various grading systems.
 The aim of the colour code is to equate to routes which a climber of a certain ability might like to consider.
 This means that sport routes and boulder problems of a certain colour tend to have harder moves than their equivalent-coloured trad routes since they are, on the whole, less serious undertakings.